 Here are some keywords that may be useful in your search:

-For a brief overview of Japan's educational system and related topics, try these articles available through the library's collections.
-The first article is available in print in the Social Sciences, Health, and Education Library's reference collection, and the second is available online.
+For a brief overview of Japan's educational system and related topics, try the articles on Japan available through the library's reference collections:

 These reports available from the UNESCO and the CIA also provide useful background information about Ecuador and its educational system:

 The following books from the library's collection may provide further useful information: